How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 The Weekly Carousel Workflow, in Six Steps

-Hana's weekly carousel runs Sunday afternoon, 2 to 3:30pm.
+Jordan's weekly carousel runs Sunday afternoon, 2 to 3:30pm.
 The workflow now has six clearly bounded steps:

 - Decide the ten ideas.
 She drafts the slide-by-slide outline in her Notion content board on Friday.
 By Sunday the copy is already locked, so the canvas work is purely visual.